ahmedkaludi/accelerated-mobile-pages/readme.txt

 = Features: =

+* NEW - OneSignal Push Notifications integration
-* NEW - Structured Data Options (New & Improved)
+* NEW - Structured Data Options
 * NEW - Page Builder 2.0 for AMP!
 [Learn More & Video](https://ampforwp.com/tutorials/article/amp-page-builder-installation/)
 * NEW - Advanced WooCommerce Support [More Info](https://ampforwp.com/woocommerce/)
 * NEW - Gravity Forms Support [More Info](https://ampforwp.com/gravity-forms/)
-* NEW - AMP Plugins Manager - Which allows you to disable a specific plugin functionality only in the AMP version
+* AMP Plugins Manager - Which allows you to disable a specific plugin functionality only in the AMP version
-* NEW - Page Break / NextPage (Pagination) Support
+* Page Break / NextPage (Pagination) Support
 * Contact Form 7 Support [More Info](https://ampforwp.com/contact-form-7/)
 * Facebook Comments Support
 * Github Gist Support